gopher-fleece/gleece/README.md

 Gone are the days of manually writing repetitive boilerplate code or struggling to keep your API documentation in sync with your implementation.

 With Gleece, you can:
-- ✨ **Simplify** your API development process.
+- **Simplify and standardize**  your API development process.
-- 📝 Automatically **generate OpenAPI v3.0.0 / v3.1.0** specification directly from your code.
+- Automatically **generate OpenAPI v3.0.0 / v3.1.0** specifications directly from your code.
-- 🎯 Ensure your APIs are always **well-documented and consistent**.
+- Ensure your APIs are always **up-to-date, well-documented and consistent**.
-- ✅ **Validate input data** effortlessly to keep your APIs robust and secure.
+- Effortlessly **validate input data** to ensure your APIs are reliable and secure.
-- 🛡 **Security first** approach, easy authorization with supplied check function.
+- Adopt a **security first** approach with simple yet powerful authorization flows.
-- 🧩 **Customize behavior** to your exact needs by extending or overriding the routes templates.
+- **Customize behavior** to your exact needs by extending or overriding the routes templates.
-- ⚡️ Choose Your Framework - seamlessly works with **Gin, Echo, Gorilla Mux, Chi, & Fiber** Rest frameworks.
+- Bring your own router - works seamlessly with **Gin, Echo, Gorilla Mux, Chi, & Fiber**.

-Gleece aims to make Go developers’ lives easier by seamlessly integrating API routes, validation, and documentation into a single cohesive workflow.
+Gleece aims to make Go developers’ lives easier by seamlessly integrating API routing, validation, and documentation into a single cohesive workflow without sacrificing performance.

+## Documentation

+Explore the complete [Gleece documentation](https://docs.gleece.dev/docs/intro) to get started quickly.

+You can also check out the [Gleece Example Project](https://github.com/gopher-fleece/gleecexample#readme), which demonstrates how to set up and use Gleece in a real-world scenario.
+This hands-on reference will help you integrate Gleece seamlessly.

+If you've encountered a gap in the documentation or feel some topic is inadequately covered, please let us know via [GitHub Issues](https://github.com/gopher-fleece/gleece/issues)

+## How It Works

+*Gleece* is almost exclusively a **design time** framework- there are no magic tricks or runtime shenanigans.

+Once your API implementation is ready, use *Gleece*'s CLI to generate routes according to your chosen engine.

+These generated routes work just like any manually written route and need to be registered to your engine's router instance through your application code.

+You can continue to use your engine's native calls, middlewares, and other features as before - *Gleece*'s generated code acts only as a complementary plugin to your router.

+For a deeper look into *Gleece*'s internals, please see

-## 💫 Look & Feel
+## Look & Feel

 Here’s a practical snippet of how Gleece simplifies your API development: